Skip Navigation

 Probationary Period (All Students PK3 – 8th)

 If a student is admitted to Our Lady of Sorrows Catholic School, a probationary period of nine weeks exists during which time a decision is made whether the school can continue to meet the academic and behavioral needs of the child.
 Parents are informed by the principal of the need to enroll the child elsewhere if the school is not able to meet the needs of the student or the child is unable or unwilling to acclimate to the culture of OLSS.
-This decision may be based on academics, attendance, and / or disciplinary infractions.
+This decision may be based on academics, attendance/tardiness, and / or disciplinary infractions.
 For our Montessori students, this time is usually considered a period of adjustment where they will demonstrate readiness for school.

 The After School Care Program at OLSS provides a safe environment until 5:30 pm on campus for children of working parents when OLSS is in session.
 Due to state regulations, a limited number of students per age group are accepted on a first come, first served basis.
 Priority placement is given to families with both parents working.
 Drop-ins are not allowed and this is not a babysitting program.